DanZiti/jQuery-mouseable/README.md

 _A delightfully !DOCTYPE-agnostic answer to hover/active states._

 Dynamically adds hover and active classes to DOM elements for styling, removing the need for CSS :hover and :active pseudo classes.
 Unlike pseudo classes, this method is !DOCTYPE-agnostic.

 ##### Example:

 ```
-$("#mouseable-test").mouseable();
+$(selector).mouseable();
 ```

 In the example above, the default hover class = "over" and the default active class = "down".